Hypertension is the most common reason for premature death across the world

 Hypertension causes the arteries to harden, constricting and narrowing them, causing difficulty in blood flow to the heart.
 This can cause blockage and elevate blood pressure, eventually causing a heart attack or stroke.

 The brain needs a sufficient supply of oxygen-rich blood to conduct regular and essential functions.
 However, high blood pressure can restrict blood flow to the brain and cause transient ischemic attacks.
 Furthermore, depletion in oxygen-rich blood can kill brain cells, resulting in a stroke.

 Hypertension forces the heart to work harder to pump blood, making it weaker and causing a heart attack, heart failure, and arrhythmias.

-With it you can book instant consults either for an in-person visit or via video to get the medical advice you need.
-The app also allows you to get deals at top hospitals and wellness centres with its affordable health plans and offers features like medicine reminders to keep you in the pink of health.
-To explore its benefits, download it today from the App Store or Google Play Store for free.
+Book instant consults either for an in-person visit or via video to get the medical advice you need.
+Get deals at top hospitals and wellness centres with its affordable health plans and offers features like medicine reminders to keep you in the pink of health.